djcooke/compendium/pages/pomanders.md

     only_in: PT
     description: 'Guarantees a votive candelabra in the next area'
     tips:
+      - 'The votive will always be either Primordial Flesh or Immolation, so this is effectively a floor wipe for the second next floor'
       - 'Cannot be used on floor 8, as votives cannot spawn on floor 9'
 ---